Next Walk 10.30am

 What better way to enjoy a fine Summer's day than a 5 mile walk around beutiful Norfolk villages finishing at a pub for a lunchtime drink?
-The next walk starts at Aldborough and is a tale of two Greens.
+This walk starts at Aldborough and is a tale of two Greens.
 It will pass the Watch Oak, parkland, common grazing, many Georgian houses, The White House, two Norman churches and a hall designed by the same architect as Holkham.
-Begins at 10.30am on Sunday 13th August 2023 from outside The Cricketers On The Green, Aldborough (formerly the Black Boys).
-All welcome; dog-friendly.
-For more information contact me on spday2014@btinternet.com Or just turn up on the day!
+Begins from outside The Cricketers On The Green, Aldborough (formerly the Black Boys) where you might choose to finish for a well-deserved pint!

 North of Trunch